 A year at The Preschool includes both treasured traditions and innovative new ideas that build community and better our programs.

 August sees the beginning of a strong partnership between the school and families.
-Those new to The Preschool gather for a New Parent Popsicle party, and all children receive special one-on-one home visits from their teachers - a great start to a smooth transition into school!
-Parents then participate in Curriculum Night and the Volunteer Fair to learn about important updates and opportunities for the new year.
+Those new to The Preschool gather for a New Family Popsicle party, and all children receive special one-on-one home visits from their teachers - a great start to a smooth transition into school!
+Parents then participate in Back to School Night and the Volunteer Fair to learn about important updates and opportunities for the new year.

 From August until May, students engage in classroom experiences that continually evolve to meet their needs and expose them to valuable life lessons.
 In the fall, they celebrate the holidays with parades, themed plays, and donation drives.
 Students also meet and honor community helpers, including firemen and policemen, when they pay a visit to The Preschool.
 Spring semester offers an immersive learning week about ancient Jerusalem, our family-friendly Spring Fling event (biennial), Easter chapel and egg hunts, as well as designated Mom and Dad’s Days, where children get to share their school with the special adults in their lives.
 Additionally, parent-teacher conferences occur twice a year to discuss and monitor child progress, and the end of the school year sees children well-prepared for challenges ahead.